-Dalgety Bay councillor Dave Dempsey said the community was shocked.
+Dalgety Bay councillor Dave Dempsey said the whole community is shocked.

-Mr Rowley said: ''This is awful news and is every parent's worst nightmare.
+Mr Rowley added: "This is awful news and is every parent's worst nightmare.

-Police and ambulance crews were called to the scene to help the boys.
+Police and ambulance crews were called to the scene.

-''Two male twins, aged two had reportedly drowned in a fish pond and officers attended with the Scottish Ambulance Service.
+"Two male twins, aged two-years-old, had reportedly drowned in a fish pond and officers attended with the Scottish Ambulance Service.